alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 1. Observe how consistent the quality is by assessing the sequence length at which the quality begins to drop abrubptly, as well as how steep the drop in quality is.
 2. Determine at what sequence length the quality score begins to drop under 20.
 3. Take a screen shot of the quality plots for your records.
-4. If you want to record or look over reads per sample, scroll to the very bottom of the *"Overview"* tab and click "Download as TSV" to download per-sample-fastq-counts.tsv<br><br>
+4. If you want to record or look over reads per sample, scroll to the very bottom of the *"Overview"* tab and click "Download as TSV" to download per-sample-fastq-counts.tsv

-<ins>If total read counts are different for Forward and Reverse sequences, check the following:</ins><br>
+<br><br><ins>If total read counts are different for Forward and Reverse sequences, check the following:</ins>
-1. All files were uploaded correctly (should not be 0 bytes).
+<br>1.
+All files were uploaded correctly (should not be 0 bytes).
 <br>Go to directory where sequencing files are kept
 ```
 cd path/to/sequencing/files.fastq.gz